Vaibhavkale123/Employee-Management-App/README.md

 ## Usage
 - Navigate to the homepage to view a list of employees.
 - Click on "Add Employee" to create a new employee record.
-- Click on an employee's name to view their details and make updates.
+- Click on "Update" button  to view their details and make updates.
 - To delete an employee record, click on the "Delete" button next to the employee.